orientechnologies/orientdb-docs/etl/Transformer.md

 **Example**

-- Skip the current record if `name` is null:
+- Skips the current record if `name` is null:

   ```json
   { "flow":